saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 * Learn basic JavaScript to write page object and test code that runs on Cypress and Sauce Testrunner Toolkit (Optional)

 ### Note
-Developers that **already have a test suite can skip Modules 1.06- 1.08** and use their own test suites to get started quickly.
-Users who would like to create and test Cypress code with Sauce can continue through 1.06- 1.08 before moving on to Module 2.
+Developers that **already have a test suite do not have to do Modules 1.06- 1.08** and use their own test suites to get started quickly, moving on to Module 2 after 1.05.

 <!-- ------------------------ -->